Mar de amor: Plot

 For Estrella (Zuria Vega), life is like the sea: full of danger and evil, but also has the ability to fight and move forward.
 Far from her foster father, this humble fisher has suffered from the disorder that Crazy Casilda (Erika Buenfil) has.
 Casilda is Estrella's mother, who was in this state after being raped by Guillermo (Juan Ferrara), a wealthy man who is tormented by this sin.
 Since then, the crazy Casilda roams places aimlessly; however, in the absence of her parents, Estrella received shelter from her humble sponsors who have brought her up as their child.
 In her fondness for study, Estrella learned to read, and through books, knew what love is.
-Consequently, she begins to fall for the famous writer, Victor Manuel Galindez (Mario Cimarro).
+Consequently, she begins to fall for the famous writer, Victor Manuel Galíndez (Mario Cimarro).

 Victor Manuel has spent years traveling all over the world while writing his many adventures as a sailor, but one day, destiny and fate crosses his path and he meets Coral (Ninel Conde), a woman who washed up on a beach and has amnesia.
 This strange woman steals Victor Manuel's heart, but their relationship ends when Victor Manuel learns that Coral was killed in a tragic boat explosion.
 Devastated and feeling guilty about the death of Coral, Victor Manuel returns to Playa Escondida, the town where he grew up.
 He never imagines that Estrella might bring the sparkle back to his life.

 After drinking, he flies a plane to Playa Escondida and falls asleep, almost crashing the plane into Estrella, while at fishing.
 Estrella recognizes the author who made her love reading.
 Very excited, she decides to help the sailor, who at first does not accept Estrella into his heart, but with the tenderness of a humble fisherman, Victor Manuel is overcome with passion for her.

 Problems begin to arise for Estrella as a wealthy but selfish man, León Parra-Ibáñez (Manuel Landeta), wants to build a hotel complex on her sunny village.
 To carry out his plans, he wants to have the town cleared.
 All the fishermen who live in Playa Escondida would have to leave.
 Unfortunately, this land belongs to Victor Manuel.
-León wants to buy the land that belongs to Victor Manuel; therefore, he convinces his self-centered daughter, Oriana (Mariana Seoane), into seducing Victor Manuel in order to convince him to sell the land.
+León wants to buy the land that belongs to Víctor Manuel; therefore, he convinces his self-centered oldest daughter, Oriana (Mariana Seoane), into seducing Victor Manuel in order to convince him to sell the land.